 Watch your time.

 Make sure your videos are between 15 seconds and 10 minutes.
-Depending on your product and message, a 3- to 4-minute video will likely do.
-Your audience has on average a 1-minute attention span; be completely clear at the start about what you’re saying.
+Depending on your product and message, a 3- to 4-minute video will likely be just fine.
+Your audience has on average a 1-minute attention span; be extremely clear at the start about what you’re saying.

 Hashtag with care.